 2 sunbeds in Saranda – 500-700 lek

-Transport costs in Albania
+Transport Costs in Albania

 I find transport prices in Albania affordable when I first look at the costs.
 But as I said the cost of living in Albania is very different for locals based on wages.

-Bus from Saranda to Tirana: 1300 lek
+Bus from Saranda to Tirana/ bus from Tirana to Saranda: 1300 lek

-As you can see the cost of living in Albania?
+So now that you know how expensive is albania, do you have any other questions about the cost of living in Albania?
 If you have any questions on other Albanian prices, then please join my Facebook group ‘Travelling Albania‘ where you can ask any questions you may have!

 Articles you will love: